dawiedotcom/CRESHMap/CRESHMap/pages/about.md

 As not to duplicate data presented elsewhere, for each Data zone we provide a link to further information from [statistics.gov.uk](https://statistics.gov.scot/home).
 For example, web searching for the "Canongate, Southside and Dumbiedykes-05" Data zone will redirect [here](http://statistics.gov.scot/doc/statistical-geography/S01008684).
 This webpage gives information on geography, housing, health, deprivation and urban/rural classification.

+## Woods In and Around Towns (WIAT)

+Access to green and natural environments has demonstrated to have a positive effect on mental wellbeing as multiple studies suggest it may play an important role on mitigating stress levels.
+In an effort improve quality of life across Scotland’s urban settlements, the Forestry Commission Scotland (FCS) has funded the Woods in and Around Towns (WIAT) programme.
+The programme has the aim to increase the contact that local residents have with urban woodlands by tackling the barriers they face to visit and benefit from them.
+They do so by focusing on two main components: i) physical changes to the woods to improve their attractiveness (e.g., drained footpaths, signage, entrance features), and ii) community engagement events to encourage their use (e.g., family fun days, photography, workshops).

+With the purpose of prioritising those living in relative poverty – who typically face high levels of stress and poor mental health – the programme determined to fund those woodlands that fell within an eligible and a priority area.
+The eligible area is composed by a 1km buffer around settlements with a population of at least 2,000 people, while the priority area was designated as a 500m buffer around the 15% most deprived areas in Scotland.

+In this map, we present the full set of selected WIAT woodlands as well as the settlements that fall within both the eligible and priority criteria.
+Please note that to allow a comparison with other data in the site, we decided to show these areas through the Scottish Index of Multiple Deprivation (SIMD) data zones.
+This means that the resulting eligible and priority zones are a simplified depiction of the actual buffers.
+For simplicity, we have selected those data zones that have, at least, half their area covered by the original buffers.
+The data was processed using the Overlap Analysis tool in QGIS.

 ## References

 Clemens T, Dibben C, Pearce J & Shortt NK (2020).
 Neighbourhood tobacco supply and individual maternal smoking during pregnancy: A fixed-effects longitudinal analysis using routine data.
 Tobacco Control, 29(1), 7-14. [https://doi.org/10.1136/tobaccocontrol-2018-054422](https://doi.org/10.1136/tobaccocontrol-2018-054422)